Mercedes B-Class Top Features

 The BMW 2 Series Active Tourer is even sharper to drive, but it’s not as comfortable as the B-Class, nor is it as quiet on the motorway.
 If practicality is a key consideration, both have larger siblings that offer 7 seats – the BMW 2 Series Gran Tourer and the SUV-style Mercedes-Benz GLB.

 The Volkswagen Touran is another strong contender.
 Its interior can’t match the style and sophistication of the Mercedes-Benz or the BMW, but it is comfortable and spacious, with 7 seats as standard.
-For a similar price you could also get the larger Ford Galaxy or a compact SUV like the Audi Q3.
+For a similar price you could also get a compact SUV like the Audi Q3.

 The B-Class has a decent reputation for reliability.
 It finished 3rd in the MPV category of the 2020 What Car?
 Reliability Survey, just behind the BMW 2 Series Active Tourer.